 If your swimming pool filtration is weak or lacks ideal sanitization, the green algae growth is boosted.
 It can get to your swimming pool via swimwear, kids’ toys, or other items that have been used in natural bodies with water containing algae.

-- The Yellow Algae
+2. Yellow Algae

-Yellow Algae has a look similar to pollen or sand.
+Yellow Algae or Mustard algae has a look similar to pollen or sand.
 If you see any of these in a shady corner inside your pool, you likely have yellow algae.
 It’s also referred to as mustard or brown algae.
 It’s a rare type and not as slimy as the green algae.
 Some bad news is, it’s chlorine resistant making it tough to treat.

-- The Black Algae
+3. Black Algae

 The last type is the black algae.
 It’s technically a cyanobacterium and not real algae.
 What’s more, it’s a nasty pool infester that makes its foods.
 That means it never stops growing.
 What’s more, its strong roots can dig into concrete surfaces.
 That makes it tough to kill.
 It does grow back quickly when the treatment isn’t aggressive enough.
 You need to ensure that even the roots are destroyed.

 What are the symptoms of Algae in Your Pool?

 Although you might not see any floating lily pads on your pool’s surface, you may still have a plant problem.
 Algae is a nasty thing that can find its way to your swimming pool in several ways.
 Algae spores can be transferred to your pool water with a swimsuit, a small patch of slime on the pool float, or a piece of equipment.